Class 3 Image: AI generated

 The Power of Feedback: Opinions vs Facts

-What Hurl returns to AI isn’t an opinion but a fact:
+What Hurl returns to AI is not an opinion — it is a fact:

 → AI: "I checked and it works fine!" (sycophancy)